 So, How Long Do Masks Last?

 The truth is, we need more data.
-With this limited data, my guess is masks last at least two weeks.
-I use mine for 2-4 weeks, at which point the rubber bands break or they get so gross I want to throw them out anyway!
+With this limited data, my guess is that air pollution masks last at least two weeks.
+I use mine for 2-4 weeks, at which point the rubber bands break or they get really smelly and dirty!
+You can’t wash or clean masks (they’re made from the same material as HEPA filters – see our tests here), so the only thing to do when they get this gross is to throw them out.

 Breathe safe–both inside and outside!